alastairpatrick/yycc/README.md

-# Summary of Differences to C
+# Summary of Differences with C
+This is not a sales pitch, more a reminder.
 The most significant changes to C are order independent declarations and initializing all variables by default.

 ## Context-Free Grammar
 OIC has a context-free grammar.
 In contrast, C's grammar is not context-free; the parser or lexer needs to determine whether identifiers correspond to types or not.
-For OIC, this is not always possible because declarations are order independent, so the declaration of a type identifier might follow some usage of that identifier.
+For OIC, this is not possible because declarations are order independent, so the declaration of a type identifier might follow some usage of that identifier.

 OIC actually has two grammars.
 The first is a context-free grammar for a useful superset of the language, crucially, one that can determine those identifiers corresponding to type names.
 The second grammar is for OIC proper, is not context free, but is parseable with the benefit of an initial analysis performed using the context-free grammar.